 On various levels throughout of my life, I was always aware of my homosexuality.
 Initially, I treated these desires like a bad habit or even an addiction.
 Time would tell that a wrong diagnosis will not cure an ailment.

-My Christian faith is a cornerstone of my life.
-The world has seen no greater example of love than Jesus Christ.1 Love is an action varied in expression but always motivated by a morality demanding its existence.
+My Christian faith has been a cornerstone of my life.
+I still believe the world has seen no greater example of love than Jesus Christ.1 Love is an action varied in expression but always motivated by a morality demanding its existence.
 For many years, my understanding of this morality would treat homosexuality as something I could rid.

 I prayed.
 I fasted.
 A year later, I concluded.